chadnetzer/hardlinkpy/README.md

 Furthermore, because it gathers full inode/pathname information before attempting to optimize the link ordering, it also handles the "--same-name" option more accurately than many other versions (imo).

+Certain features are optional depending on the available python packages, such as json and xattr support.